 - a.
 The Maine corporate return must be accompanied by a legible copy of the corporation's federal return, Form 1120, pages 1 through 5, for the same taxable period.
 If the corporation is a member of a federal consolidation, the federal return, Consolidated Form 1120, pages 1 through 5, must be provided. - b.
-Corporations subject to Maine corporate income tax that are members of an affiliated group as defined by Maine law, and operating in a unitary business, must complete and attach Form CR, along with an affiliation schedule.
+Corporations subject to Maine corporate income tax that are members of an affiliated group as defined under 36 M.R.S. § 5102(1-B), and operating in a unitary business, must complete and attach Form CR, along with an affiliation schedule.
 Exempt organizations filing the Maine corporate return, Form 1120ME, must attach a legible copy of the corporation's federal return, Form 990T.